What Is the Best Dental Savings Plan in 2026?

 Pick your plan in this order:

 1. Check your current dentist's network participation first.
 Every plan publishes a dentist directory by zip code.
 If your dentist accepts Careington, that's usually the right call.
-If your dentist accepts Spirit, Spirit's $20/year savings tip the balance.
+If your dentist accepts Humana or Cigna and you need major restorative work, their stronger implant and denture discounts can tip the balance.

 2. Identify your top procedures.
 Need implants or ortho?
-Spirit and DentalPlans.com win.
+Humana, Cigna, and DentalPlans.com are worth comparing.
 Need cleanings and the occasional filling?
 Any plan works.

 3. Compare family vs. individual cost.
 Family plans are almost always cheaper than buying individual plans for each household member.